Blog

 0 to 10 on Chin-Ups and Dips

-Chin-ups and dips are two of the best strength training exercises you can do, but most people have a hard time doing them.
-They’re a
+Chin-ups and dips are two of the best strength training exercises you can do, but most people struggle with them.
+They’re a challenge for both

 Keeping Up with Current and Not-So-Current Research (August 2022)

-Research can provide important information to health and fitness professionals, but trying to keep up with it all can be overwhelming!
-Not to worry, I’ve
+Research can provide important insights for health and fitness professionals—but keeping up with it all can be overwhelming!
+Don’t worry, I’ve done the legwork for

 My Favorite Leg Finisher

 Everything in context!
-I’m squatting with 225 pounds in the video below.
-It doesn’t look like much weight except that I’m doing 20 reps and
+In the video below, I’m squatting with 225 pounds.
+It might not look like much weight, but here’s the catch: I’m doing

 An Experienced Trainer Shouldn’t Do This!

-I noticed this on my walk the other day… If you’re an experienced trainer, you don’t need to advertise your services.
-Your clients will do
+I noticed this on my walk the other day… If you’re truly an experienced trainer, you don’t need to post ads like this.
+Your clients

 Semi-Supinated Chin-Ups

 If supinated-grip chin-ups with a straight bar give you elbow or wrist pain, try doing them semi-supinated.
-Just drape an EZ curl bar over a
+Simply drape an EZ curl bar over a

 Reverse Squat